Texas Tech Red Raiders: Club sports

 In addition to varsity sports, the university's Sport Clubs Federation offers 30 recreational and competitive sport clubs, including polo, rugby union, lacrosse, fencing, soccer, and esports.

 Ice hockey

 The Texas Tech Ice Hockey Team was established in 1999.
 As a member of the American Collegiate Hockey Association, the Red Raiders compete with Big XII Conference Teams as well as with colleges throughout the United States and Canada.
 Players are recruited from the United States, Canada, and abroad.

 Polo

 Of the clubs sports, Texas Tech's Polo Club team, coached by Clyde Waddell, has had the greatest success.
 In spite of having no previous experience, at the invitation of students, Waddell took the job in 2000.
 Six years later, the team beat in-state rival Texas A&M to win the United States Polo Association National Intercollegiate Championship.

 Rodeo

 Texas Tech's rodeo club team competes in the National Intercollegiate Rodeo Association and won the 1955 championship at the College National Finals Rodeo.

+Men’s Soccer

+Texas Tech Men’s soccer competes in the NIRSA championship series.
+They won the 2022 southern regional tournament with a 1-0 win against the University of Missouri, and were defeated in extra time by Michigan State University in the sweet 16 of the national tournament.